 We have used our method to assess the quality of data that can be generated with plexWell.
-For this purpose we analyzed clinical samples from human saliva.
-The purified total nucleic acid isolated from human saliva was converted to cDNA and amplified in two multiplexed PCR reactions.
+For this purpose we analyzed reference SARS-CoV-2 RNA in the context of purified total nucleic acid isolated from human saliva.
+The combined sample was converted to cDNA and amplified in two multiplexed PCR reactions.
 The undiluted PCR products were then converted to an Illumina-compatible library with the plexWell-96 library preparation kit and sequenced.